LunnS2/LunnS2/README.md

 # 👋 Hi, I’m Tiago Morna

 - 👀 I’m a Full-Stack Developer
-- 🌱 I’m always learning — currently focused on TypeScript, Convex, Clerk, and exploring useful npm packages
+- 🌱 I’m always learning — currently focused on Linux
 - 💞️ I’m open to collaborating on projects that offer opportunities to grow and learn
 - 💻 I’m currently developing my portfolio and its featured projects while sharpening my skills